Steps to take before you get pregnant

 - Increase the chance that you will miscarry (lose the baby before it is born).

-If you need help quitting smoking, alcohol, or drugs, talk to your doctor.
+If you need help quitting smoking, alcohol, or drugs, talk to your doctor or midwife.

 Alcohol can harm a growing fetus (unborn baby), even in small amounts.
 Drinking alcohol while you are pregnant can cause long-term problems for your baby, such as intellectual disability, behavioral issues, learning disabilities, and facial and heart defects.